Man and woman found dead at southwest Houston apartment

 The door to one of the apartments had been kicked open, police say.
 A woman was found dead inside.

-Officers found the woman's ex-husband in the apartment.
-He surrendered to police and was taken into custody.
+Officers found the woman's ex-husband in the apartment, he was identified as Leonardo Llanes.
+Llanes surrendered to police and was taken into custody.
+He is being charged with murder and held at the Harris County jail without bond.

 Police say a 7-year-old boy was not in the apartment at the time.
 They say the woman killed is believed to be his mother.
 The child was nearby with a babysitter and was unhurt during the shooting.